Heart Disease Risk Quiz

 Heart disease is the leading cause of death in the United States.
-Knowing your risk factors can allow you to take steps to protect your heart’s health.
-Take our quiz to determine your risk.*
+Knowing your risk could save your life.
+Take this quick, 2-minute quiz to learn your heart disease risk and start taking steps toward better heart health.

 • How would you describe your current weight?